Supervisory Control of Quantum Discrete Event Systems: Supervisory Control of QDES

 \subsection{Some properties and new examples concerning QFA}

 First we present a result from \cite{BP02}.

 {\bf Fact 1}. \cite{BP02} For any unitary matrix $U$ and any $\epsilon>0$ there exists an integer $n>0$ such that $\| I-U^n\|_2< \epsilon$.

-We call a language $L$ is prefix-closed if for any $s\in L$, any prefix of $s$ also belongs to $L$.
-From the above fact we can prove no MO-QFA can accept prefix-closed languages.
+We call a language $L$ is prefix-closured if for any $s\in L$, any prefix of $s$ also belongs to $L$.
+From the above fact we can prove that no MO-1QFA can recognize prefix-closured languages.
 That is the following Fact.

 {\bf Fact 2}.
 Let $\Sigma$ be a finite alphabet, and let $L\subsetneq\Sigma^*$ be any regular language with prefix closure.
-Then no MO-QFA can accept $L$ with cut-point or bounded error.
+Then no MO-1QFA can recognize $L$ with cut-point or bounded error.